onion-lang/onion/README.md

 ## Limitations

 * Some compilation-time checks is not implemented yet.
-For example, It't not checked that abstract methods are implemented.
-Codes compiled successfully, maybe rejected by class file verifiers sometimes.
-If you find the problem, reporting it helps me.
+For example, It's not checked that abstract methods are implemented.
+Compiled codes maybe rejected by class file verifiers sometimes.
+If you find the problem, reporting it to help me.

-* Currently, onionc has edge cases.
+* Currently, `onionc` has edge cases.
 The compiler crashes sometimes.
-  The source codes in example directory compiles and can be executed properly.
+  The source codes in example directory compiles and is executed correctly.

 * There are some partially supported features.
-For example, finally clause in try-catch is not supported yet.
+For example, `finally` clause in try-catch is not supported yet.

 ## BuildHive (Jenkins)